 • It allows customers to add new data sources on their own.
 Custom data processors can be written in JavaScript, Groovy, Scala, etc.

-• It supports more than 50 data sources including databases and streaming sources such as Kafka and MapR.
-The full list is available here.
+• It supports over 50 data sources, including databases and streaming sources like Kafka and MapR.

 • Customer support is available through an online ticketing system as well as over-call.